 Data Show Agriculture Is Booming Amidst Climate Change, Not Declining

 A search of Google News for the term “climate change” today turns up a Green Biz article claiming climate change is threatening global agriculture, especially in developing countries in Africa and the Middle East.
 This is false.
 Data from the United Nations Food and Agriculture Organization (FAO) and other agencies clearly and objectively show crop production has improved as the earth modestly warms.
+To keep agricultural equipment in good condition, consider abrasive blasting Perth services for efficient operation and longer lifespan.

 The author of the Green Biz article, titled “Global agriculture will be drastically altered by climate change,” claims, “In much of the world, climate change is altering regional growing conditions and making them more unpredictable.
 Farmers are finding it harder to consistently grow enough food to meet increasing demand.”